RahulH007/Bangalore-House-Price-Prediction/README.md

-# Bangalore-House-Price-Prediction
-This project predicts Bangalore house prices using 2021 data.
-It applies Linear Regression, Lasso, and Ridge Regression models.
-Each model's performance is evaluated using the R² score to compare their accuracy.
-Explore the code and analysis for more details!
+#Bangalore House Price Prediction (2021 Data)
+This project uses machine learning models to predict house prices in Bangalore based on a dataset from 2021.
+The models implemented include:

+Linear Regression
+Lasso Regression
+Ridge Regression
+The performance of each model is evaluated using the R² score, providing insights into how well each model fits the data.

+Feel free to explore the code, data, and analysis!ils!